 Therefore, we prefer to use HEPA filters that provide a more relevant response to 3D printer nanoparticle emissions and the possibility of evolving to higher filtration levels.

 3D printers also emit harmful gases called Volatile Organic Compounds COV.
-We will publish an article on this topic soon.
-Find some interesting information in the CNRS publications.
+Find some interesting information in the INRS publications.

 Article written by: